2022 GMC Terrain Trim Levels, Configurations & Comparisons.

 All Terrain trim levels have an advanced airbag system.
 The SLE and SLT models have Front Collision Alert and Front Pedestrian Braking.
 A Lane-Keep Assist with Lane-Departure Warning is present on all models.
 Automatic Emergency Braking kicks in when needed, and there's also a Following-Distance Indicator to make sure drivers keep a safe distance from the vehicle ahead of them.

-Compare the 2022 GMC Terrain SLT vs AT4 Trim Levels.
-What Is the Difference?
+Compare the SLT vs AT4 Trims.
+What is the difference?

 The next trim level of the 2022 GMC Terrain after the SLT model is called the AT4.
 There are some more noticeable differences between the AT4 and the SLT trim, but not many.
 One of the main things here is the addition of skid plates and front sill plates.
 These additions are to give the model more protection when driving over rough terrain.